He’s one of football’s biggest mysteries.

 Thauvin’s stellar-form doesn’t look like slowing down anytime soon.

-He’s already scored six goals and provided two assists in eight games and is subsequently attracting interest once more.
+He’s already scored seven goals and provided three assists in ten Ligue 1 games and is subsequently attracting interest.

 Bayern Munich could well be his next destination, with rumours of a £70million move to the Bundesliga rife.